-I investigate changes in private contributions to classroom projects asked by teachers on the crowdfunding platform.
-It is worth noting that the materials purchased and delivered to the classrooms are used for the associated schools.
-That means donations are used to help classroom needs and students in schools.
-One of the reasons teachers go on strike is school funding and the need for classroom aides.
-Hence, in this study, I explore contributions to schools and students rather than giving directly to teachers.
+In this study, I focus on changes in private contributions to classroom projects requested by teachers on the crowdfunding platform.
+These projects benefit the associated schools and students directly.
+Given that school funding and the need for classroom aides are often the reasons for teacher strikes, I explore contributions to schools and students rather than giving directly to teachers.

-One of the limitations of this study is the difficulty of identifying successful and unsuccessful strikes.
-The Bloomberg database does not provide me with information on the strike results.
-However, if there is going to be a change due to the teacher movement, that should go into effect in the next fiscal years that might not significantly affect the results based on a few months after a strike.
-Moreover, the heterogeneous effects on why teachers go on strike are interesting and important.
-However, there is no clear distinction between whether teachers went on strike for a specific reason.
-In most of my district-event observations, at least two or more reasons indicated as the description of the strike like pay raises, better working conditions, school funding, etc.
+One limitation of this study is the challenge of identifying successful and unsuccessful strikes.
+The Bloomberg database does not provide information on strike outcomes.
+However, any impact of the teacher movement would likely be reflected in the next fiscal year and may not significantly affect the results based on a few months after a strike.

+Another limitation is the heterogeneous nature of the reasons why teachers go on strike.
+In most of my district-event observations, at least two or more reasons are cited in the strike description, such as pay raises, better working conditions, and school funding.
+Hence, it is challenging to draw clear distinctions between these reasons.